ishine/UMOE-Scaling-Unified-Multimodal-LLMs/Uni-MoE-2/README.md

 <p>
-    <strong>Uni-MoE 2.0</strong> is a significant evolution of our original Uni-MoE 1.0 model.
+    <strong>Uni-MoE-2.0-Omni</strong> is a significant evolution of our original Uni-MoE 1.0 model.
 The previous version explored the use of Mixture of Experts (MoE) for unified multimodal language modeling, demonstrating its effectiveness across diverse modalities such as text, audio, speech, images, and video.
 </p>
 <p>
-    Uni-MoE 2.0 builds on this foundation, rebuilt from scratch on the more powerful Qwen2.5-7B core, and introduces key architectural and training paradigms.
+    Uni-MoE-2.0-Omni builds on this foundation, rebuilt from scratch on the more powerful Qwen2.5-7B core, and introduces key architectural and training paradigms.
 Major improvements include a unified speech encoder, context-aware MoE-TTS, deep cross-modal alignment via 3D RoPE, and advanced MoE fusion strategies with a refined training recipe.
 </p>